priyansh71/6x9-Generator/README.md

 ---
 **Working of the project**
-- Frontend is made with React, Chakra-Ui while the data management is done with a [python script](https://github.com/priyansh71/6x9-Generator/blob/main/src/Components/static/index.py)
+- Frontend is made with [ReactJS](https://reactjs.org/), [Chakra-UI](https://chakra-ui.com/) while the data management is done with a [index.py script](https://github.com/priyansh71/6x9-Generator/blob/main/src/Components/static/index.py)
 - The application takes in a non-clashing ```Courses.csv``` file and generates a `Course.js` file based on it
    - Refer [Customization](https://github.com/priyansh71/6x9-Generator/tree/main/src/Components/static/README.md) for steps on how to use a custom time-table.
 - The returned `Course.js` file is used to render courses options to the frontend